Bovine Viral Diarrhoea (BVD)

 Bovine Viral Diarrhoea in Cattle

-Bovine viral diarrhoea is a highly infectious disease caused by a virus transmitted from infected animals.
-Animal Health Ireland estimate the annual cost of BVD to Irish herds totals €102 million.
+Bovine viral diarrhoea is a highly infectious disease that infected animals transmit through the virus.
+According to Animal Health Ireland, BVD costs Irish herds €102 million annually.

-This mainly occurs by nose-to-nose contact between infected cattle within the herd.
-Contact with infected animals from neighbouring farms, at marts or shows and during transport facilitates spread.
-Animals can be infected indirectly by exposure to contaminated equipment, other species including sheep or by visitors to the farm.
+Bovine Viral Diarrhoea mainly spreads through nose-to-nose contact between infected cattle within the herd.
+Contact with infected animals from neighbouring farms, at marts or shows, and during transport also facilitates its spread.
+In addition, exposure to contaminated equipment, other species like sheep, or visitors to the farm can infect animals.

 What is a persistently infected (PI) animal?

-Persistent infection occurs when a dam is infected with BVD for the first time during the first 4 months of pregnancy.
-Her developing calf can be born persistently infected with the virus and sheds high levels of virus thereafter.
-Persistently infected animals (PI) may appear normal but are a significant source of infection on farms.
-PI’s test virus positive at all times.
-If PI cows become pregnant they will give birth to PI calves.
+Persistent infection occurs when a dam becomes infected with BVD for the first time during the first 4 months of pregnancy.
+Her developing calf becomes persistently infected with the virus and sheds high levels of the virus thereafter.
+Persistently infected animals (PIs) may appear normal but remain a significant source of infection on farms.
+PIs test virus-positive at all times.
+If PI cows become pregnant, they will give birth to PI calves.

 What is a transiently infected (TI) animal?

-Acute or transient infection occurs when an animal becomes infected at any time after it is born.
-Often this infection is not associated with any obvious signs.
-When animals are transiently infected with BVD their immune system recognises the disease and responds by producing antibodies.
+Acute or transient infection occurs when an animal becomes infected at any time after birth.
+Often, this infection does not show obvious signs.
+When animals contract BVD, their immune system recognizes the disease and produces antibodies in response.
 Transiently infected (TI) animals test virus positive at the time of infection but become virus negative within 3 weeks after infection.
-Once TI animals become clear of the virus they are no longer a threat to the rest of the herd.
-The majority of PI animals are born to cows which were transiently infected in the first 4 months of pregnancy.
-Hence the importance of protecting dams against infection during pregnancy by vaccination.
+Once TI animals clear the virus, they no longer pose a threat to the rest of the herd.
+Most PI animals are born to cows that contracted BVD during the first 4 months of pregnancy.
+Hence, it is crucial to protect dams against infection during pregnancy through vaccination.

 Why do I need to vaccinate if I am testing all calves and removing PI’s?

-Removal of PI animals will decrease the amount of virus circulating within the herd.
-Virus can remain circulating within the herd via transiently infected animals after a PI animal is removed.
-Importantly, if cows are not protected during pregnancy, transient infection during the first 4 months of pregnancy can result in the birth of future PI calves.
-The most effective approach to BVD control within the herd is to test and eradicate PI carriers, vaccinate to protect pregnant cows and be vigilant regarding biosecurity.
-Herds which have retained PI animals are a major threat to neighbouring herds’ disease control.
+Removing PI animals will reduce the amount of virus circulating within the herd.
+However, transiently infected animals can continue to spread the virus, even after a PI animal has been removed.
+If cows are not protected during pregnancy, transient infection during the first 4 months can lead to the birth of future PI calves.
+The most effective approach to BVD control within the herd is to test and eradicate PI carriers, vaccinate to protect pregnant cows, and be vigilant regarding biosecurity.
+Herds that retain PI animals pose a significant threat to neighbouring herds’ disease control.

 Why do I need to vaccinate if I am testing all calves and removing PI’s?